-Swaddling is not needed and can be unsafe.
+Swaddling is not needed, and it can be risky.
+It is safest for your baby not to be swaddled.
 Tight swaddling can make it hard for your baby to breathe, and can lead to pneumonia.
-Swaddling can also cause your baby to overheat and increase the risk of sleep-related infant death.
-It can also cause hip problems.
-In addition, swaddled babies can get stuck on their stomachs and be unable to move into a safer position if they roll over.
+Swaddling can also cause your baby to overheat and increase the risk of SIDS.
+Swaddled babies can also get stuck on their stomachs and be unable to move into a safer position if they roll over.